Mitrofan Tchaikovsky: Biography

 On 10 April 1875, Tchaikovsky was appointed to the post of chief of staff of the 29th Infantry Division, and on 21 August 1877 he took the same position in the 3rd Grenadier Division (Russian Empire).
 He took part in the Russo-Turkish War (1877-78).
 For military distinctions he was awarded a golden saber with the inscription "For courage".

 At the end of the war, on 13 August 1878 he was appointed commander of the 58th Infantry Regiment of Prague, from 28 March 1879 he commanded the 4th Grenadier Nesvizh Regiment.

 On 23 September 1879 was promoted to major general and enlisted in the army infantry and reserve troops, was seconded to the General Staff.

 On 24 March 1881 he was appointed commander of the 2nd brigade of the 39th Infantry Division (Russian Empire), from 2 September 1882 he commanded the 1st brigade of the Caucasus Grenadier Division (Russian Empire).

 On 2 August 1884, Tchaikovsky was appointed chief of staff of the 6th Army Corps (Russian Empire) and remained in that position until 22 February 1889, when he was appointed assistant chief of staff of the Kiev Military District.
 28 November 1889 received the command of the 2nd Infantry Brigade.

 On 30 August 1890 he was promoted to lieutenant general, on 22 June of the following year he was appointed commandant of the Ivangorod fortress, and on 13 June 1899 he was given command of the 3rd Army Corps (Russian Empire).
 On 1 January 1901, he was promoted to general of Infantry (with seniority of 6 December 1900).

 He died on 25 March 1903 in St. Petersburg.

-He was buried at the Nikolsky cemetery of the Alexander Nevsky Lavra.
+He was buried at the Nikolskoe Cemetery of the Alexander Nevsky Lavra.